bueler/stokes-extrude/README.md

 # stokes-extrude

-This repository provides a Python package named `stokesextruded` for Stokes problems, including glacier cases, on extruded meshes.
+This repository provides a Python package named `stokesextrude` for Stokes problems, including glacier cases, on extruded meshes.
 The core technology is all from the [Firedrake](https://www.firedrakeproject.org/) finite element library.

-The implementation is in 3 source files in directory `stokesextruded/`:
+The implementation is in 3 source files in directory `stokesextrude/`:

-  * `stokesextruded.py`: Provides `StokesExtruded` class which solves the Stokes equations over an extruded mesh.
+  * `stokesextrude.py`: Provides `StokesExtrude` class which solves the Stokes equations over an extruded mesh.
   * `solverparams.py`: A dictionary `SolverParams` containing dictionaries of PETSc solver parameters.
   * `traceextend.py`: Tools for extending fields from the base mesh to the extruded mesh, and for computing top or bottom traces of fields on the extruded mesh.